 Inset

 The school annually looks at the training needs of all staff in line with the schools development plan.
-The SENCO is responsible for prioritising the training needs of staff and ensuring records are kept of training received.
+The SENCO is responsible for prioritising the training needs of staff and the school ensures records are kept of training received.